 What is Herland?
-Herland is a new irregular event night at Glasgow Women’s Library.
-It distils and blends the special ingredients of GWL: illuminating learning and surprising pleasures, the historic and the cutting edge, and the bringing together of diverse audiences to discover new ideas and enjoy established and experimental women creatives work.
+Herland is an irregular event night at Glasgow Women’s Library distilling and blending the special ingredients of GWL: illuminating learning and surprising pleasures, the historic and the cutting edge, and the bringing together of diverse audiences to discover new ideas and enjoy established and experimental women creatives work.
 At Herland these will be served up with good food and live music in an evocative, beautiful space.

 We are mindful of the great tradition of women salonieres and the formal and informal gatherings of women creatives that have driven cultural change and acted as forums for women to learn about and share their thoughts about the world and see Herland as its latest incarnation.
 Herland audiences will be free to hold conversations in, browse and be inspired in our associated lending library space.